mukhtar-github/react-advanced/README.md

 Ideally, if the useState function is going to be invoked once, the inline import may be quicker, but if it involves many invokes, it is better to use file import format.

-The arrow function inside the onClick in a button, prevents the invoked function inside the onClick run each time we render our app until the button is clicked.
+The arrow function inside the onClick in a button, prevents the invoked function inside the onClick to run each time we render our app until the button is clicked.

 #### useState - Object Example